Electrical and Computer Engineering REU

 In this project, the student will investigate the materials properties and device performance of organic solar cells deposited by RIR-MAPLE using atomic force microscopy, UV-visible absorption spectroscopy, photoluminescence spectroscopy, external quantum efficiency and solar cell fill factor measurements.

-An ideal candidate for this project would have some previous knowledge and experience in solid-state physics including carrier transport in semiconductors, previous knowledge and/or interest in nanoelectronics and nanofabrication, and be competent in operating complex tools.
+An ideal candidate for this project would have some previous knowledge and experience in solid-state physics including carrier transport in semiconductors, previous knowledge and/or interest in electronics, and be competent in operating complex tools.
 They should also be self-motivated and maintain a strong work ethic in terms of commitment and follow-through.
-A collaborative, team player is a must for this project.
+A collaborative, team player is a must.

 Student-Proposed REU Project

 Prospective Duke ECE REU students are invited to propose a project to work on under the advisement of one of our Duke ECE faculty members.
-In addition to the application form and your CV, please use a format similar to the projects above to submit a proposal including the following:
+On the application form, in addition to uploading your resume and statement of interest, please use a format similar to the project descriptions above to upload a proposal including the following:

 - The name of the faculty member(s) you propose to work with